jcgueriaud1/cooking-club/docs/4__secure-app.md

   async login(event: CustomEvent) {
     this.error = false;
-    // use the login helper method from auth.ts, which in turn uses
+    // use the login helper method from uiStore, which in turn uses
     // Vaadin provided login helper method to obtain the LoginResult const result = await uiStore.login(
       event.detail.username,